-Any interested person who desires to communicate with the Company's non-management directors may do so by writing to the Board of Directors.
-The Corporate Secretary will promptly forward such interested person communications so received to the Company's Board of Directors, to the individual director or directors to whom the communication was addressed or other appropriate departments or outside advisors, depending on the nature of the concern.
-Interested persons who wish to communicate directly with the Board of Directors may do so by writing to our Corporate Secretary, QuinStreet, Inc., 1051 East Hillsdale Blvd., Suite 800, Foster City, California 94404.
+Any interested person who desires to communicate with our non-management directors may do so by writing to the Board of Directors.
+The Corporate Secretary will promptly forward such interested person communications so received to our Board of Directors, to the individual director or directors to whom the communication was addressed or other appropriate departments or outside advisors, depending on the nature of the concern.
+Interested persons who wish to communicate directly with the Board of Directors may do so by writing to our Corporate Secretary, QuinStreet, Inc., 950 Tower Lane, Suite 600, Foster City, California 94404.

-Our code of conduct and stockholder nominations policy and committee charters are accessible by following the links to "Corporate Governance" on the Company's website at www.quinstreet.com.
-Furthermore, upon request to our Corporate Secretary at the address set forth in the preceding paragraph, we will provide copies of our code of conduct, stockholder nominations policy, and committee charters without charge.
+Our code of conduct and stockholder nominations policy and committee charters are accessible by following the links to "Investor Relations" and then "Corporate Governance" on our website at www.quinstreet.com.
+Furthermore, upon request by a stockholder to our Corporate Secretary at the address set forth in the preceding paragraph, we will provide copies of our code of conduct, stockholder nominations policy, and committee charters without charge.